anum94/LadderSearch/README.md

 python ladders.py startword goalword

-where startword and goalword should be words present in wordList.txt
+Note: startword and goalword should be words present in wordList.txt